Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 Check its use-by date

-Soft cheeses such as mozzarella have shorter expiration dates than hard cheeses due to their high water content.
+Soft types of cheese such as mozzarella have shorter expiration dates than hard cheeses due to their high water content.
 It is best therefore to check the expiration date on the cheese you plan to buy to make sure you will be able to consume it before this date.

 You may be able to eat the cheese an extra day or two past its expiration date, but the likelihood of the cheese becoming rancid and bacteria or mold growth occurring greatly increases after this date has passed.